expo/expo/docs/pages/versions/v42.0.0/sdk/gl-view.md

 ## Remote Debugging & GLView

 This API does not function as intended with remote debugging enabled.
-The React Native debugger runs Javascript on your computer (not the mobile device itself), and GLView requires synchronous native calls (which are not supported in Chrome).
+The React Native debugger runs JavaScript on your computer (not the mobile device itself), and GLView requires synchronous native calls (which are not supported in Chrome).